 The first attempt to relate the external form or shape of a crystal to its underlying structure was made by Johannes Kepler who, in 1611, wrote perhaps the first treatise on geometrical crystallography, with the delightful title, 'A New Year's Gift or the Six-Cornered Snowflake' (Strena Seu de Nive Sexangula).
 In this he speculates on the question as to why snowflakes always have six corners, never five or seven.
-He suggests that snowflakes are composed of tiny spheres of ice and shows, in consequence, how the close-packing of these spheres gives rise to a six-sided figure.
+He suggests that snowflakes are composed of tiny spheres or globules of ice and shows, in consequence, how the close-packing of these spheres gives rise to a six-sided figure.
 It is indeed a simple experiment that children now do with pennies at school.
 Kepler was not able to solve the problem as to why the six corners extend and branch to give many patterns (a problem not fully resolved to this day), nor did he extend his ideas to other crystals.
 The first to do so, and to consider the structure of crystals as a general problem, was Robert Hooke who, with remarkable insight, suggested that the different shapes of crystals which occur-rhombs, trapezia, hexagons, etc.-could arise from the packing together of spheres or globules.
 Figure 1.1 is 'Scheme VII' from his book Micrographia, first published in 1665.
 The upper part (Fig. 1) is his drawing, from the microscope, of 'Crystalline or Adamantine bodies' occurring on the surface of a cavity in a piece of broken flint and the lower part (Fig. 2) is of 'sand or gravel' crystallized out of urine, which consist of 'Slats or such-like plated Stones...their sides shaped into Rhombs, Rhomboeids and sometimes into Rectangles and Squares'.
 He goes on to show how these various shapes can arise from the packing together of 'a company of bullets' as shown in the inset sketches A-L, which represent pictures of crystal structures which have been repeated in innumerable books, with very little variation, ever since.
-The notion that the packing of the underlying building blocks determines both the shapes of crystals and the angular relationships between the faces was extended by René Just Haüy.
-In 1784 Haüy showed how the different forms (or habits) of dog-tooth spar (calcite) could be precisely described by the packing together of little rhombs which he called 'molécules intégrantes' (Fig. 1.2).
-Thus the connection between an internal order and an external symmetry was established.
-What was not realized at the time was that an internal order could exist even though there may appear to be no external evidence for it.
+Also implicit in Hooke's sketches is the Law of the Constancy of Interfacial Angles; notice that the solid lines which outline the crystal faces are (except for the last sketch, L) all at 60° or 120° angles which clearly arise from the close-packing of the spheres.
+This Law was first stated by Nicolaus Steno, a near contemporary of Robert Hooke in 1669, from